-First impressions count, and while your hallway doesn't have to be perfect or decorated along one particular theme, but there are many hallway design mistakes you can make in this small but powerful area of the home that can be easily fixed.
+First impressions count, and while your hallway doesn't have to be perfect or decorated along one particular theme, there are many hallway design mistakes you can make in this small but powerful area of the home that can be easily solved.

-From dimly lit spaces to lack of storage for coats and shoes, Emily solves our top entrance way issues, and has put together 10 clever interior design tricks to make the most of this under-valued space.
+From dimly lit spaces to lack of storage for coats and shoes, Emily solves our top entranceway issues, and has put together 10 clever interior design tricks to make the most of this under-valued space.

 Even with a strict ‘shoes off’ policy, there’s no escaping the fact that the hallways floor is where dirt arrives and can be easily trodden in.
 Depending on how much traffic your hallway gets, there are a few different things you can do.

-Not only are disorganised shoes unsightly, they can also be a trip hazard.
+Not only are disorganized shoes unsightly, they can also be a trip hazard.
 Ensure you have enough storage for everyone in the home to have a couple of pairs of shoes in the hallway, plus room for guests to leave theirs when they arrive.